Welcome to the Coming of the Zioth campaign setting, based the 3.5 Edition Dungeons and Dragons role-playing game!

 Be respectful of other players.
 Inter-party conflict is fine, but don't take it personally, and don't turn it into an out-of-character conflict.
 If something is making you uncomfortable, bring it up with the offending player or with me, and we'll work it out.

 You should have some knowledge of medieval conditions.
-Your character is living in a world very similar to medieval Europe, so the more you know, the better you can role-play.
+Your character is living in a world resembling medieval Europe, so the more you know, the better you can role-play.
 Don't worry about this too much though, since I'm not the greatest expert myself.